 NZT is a fictional medication from the movie Limitless.

-The main character, played by Bradley Cooper, is a struggling writer who discovers a new designer drug called NZT-48 from a friend.
+The main character, played by Bradley Cooper, is a struggling writer who discovers a new designer drug called NZT-48 through a friend.

-After trying the drug, he maximizes his brain’s potential— He becomes more observant, is able to recall experiences in great depth, and learn complex ideas in a short amount of time.
-His first milestone was publishing a novel—the best writing he’s ever produced— in a single night.
+After trying the drug, he maximizes his brain’s potential— He becomes more observant, is able to recall experiences in great depth, and learns complex ideas in a short amount of time.
+His first milestone was publishing a novel — the best writing he’s ever produced — in a single night.

 His brain goes into overdrive.
-He doesn’t feel tired. he’s extremely productive.
-His attention to detail is out of this world, and he becomes a suave and charismatic.
+He doesn’t feel tired, he’s extremely productive, his attention to detail is out of this world, and he becomes suave and charismatic.

 What is CPH4?